 Egg donation can also provide families with the opportunity to have a child that looks like them.
 For couples who are struggling with infertility, this can be an important factor in their decision to use egg donation.
 Additionally, for couples who have a genetic disorder that they do not want to pass on to their child, egg donation provides them with the opportunity to have a baby.

 Another benefit of becoming an egg donor is that you will receive an update on your own fertility.
-Prior to becoming an egg donor, you will be required to undergo a series of physical and psychological evaluations.
-These evaluations are important in order to ensure that you are physically and emotionally fit to donate eggs and they can provide insights into your own health.
+Before becoming an egg donor, you will be required to undergo a series of physical and psychological evaluations.
+These evaluations are important to ensure that you are physically and emotionally fit to donate eggs and they can provide insights into your own health.

 In addition to receiving insights into your own health, you also are paid for your donation.
 While the amount of money you can receive will vary depending on the fertility clinic or agency you work with, you can typically expect to receive several thousand dollars per donation cycle.